 I started working with Mike about a year prior to shooting this video for him.
 The photo montage from this video is pretty cool, because it features a lot of photographs that I shot of him that year, in studio and a whole bunch of portraits.
 Mike is one of my favorite people on this planet.
 He's a friend, a mentor, a leader, and a legend.
 He fronts iconic punk band MxPx and does his own solo music, which is what this video was for.
 We filmed this in his recording studio as I shot from above his right shoulder, moving in and out of focus on the photographs that we had meticulously put in order for the song.
 The editing was done by Bryan Bechult, who lives in Illinois and has worked with Mike and MxPx on a number of projects over the years.
+This was my first music video for Mike, which began a number of projects that spanned about 4 years.

 One of my favorite new bands of 2018, but I discovered them when they opened up for Acceptance in early 2017 down in LA.
 I love their shoe gazer vibes and how much they remind me of some of my favorite underground bands from the 90's.
 I filmed this at the Funhouse in Seattle and synced up with live audio from a previously recorded live session.
 Their debut album "Chrome Neon Jesus" is out now on Epitapth records.